-PaperStreet is a website design, SEO, and internet marketing company that has been around since 2001.
-It has designed (or redesigned) nearly 1,500 law firm websites since 2001 and builds websites along the entire design spectrum, from simple redesigns for existing law firm websites, to fully-customized, made-from-scratch projects for full-on rebranding or new firm launches.
+PaperStreet is a website design, SEO, and internet marketing company.
+It has been around since 2001, and has designed (or redesigned) nearly 1,500 law firm websites in that time.
+These sites have been along the entire design spectrum, from simple redesigns for existing law firm websites, to fully-customized, made-from-scratch, projects for full-on rebranding or new firm launches.

-Front-and-center Web Design Portfolio.
 PaperStreet makes its substantial web design portfolio a huge part of its site.
-The portfolio is sortable by firm size, service level, and logo design clients, among other things, and is a window into its designers’ aesthetic, which typically features sophisticated, elegant, and creative home pages with colorful, beautiful, full-size background images.
+The portfolio is sortable by firm size, service level, and logo design clients, among other things, and is a window into its designers’ aesthetic, which typically features sophisticated, elegant, and creative homepages with colorful, beautiful, full-size background images.
 Many of the portfolio sites are fun, engaging, and relatable without being too whimsical.
 You’ll see eye-catching, professional websites with succinct, powerful language and creative use of white space.
 You could play in this portfolio for hours to decide whether Paper Street is for you, though you’ll probably get a feel for it pretty quickly.

-Experience and subject-matter expertise.
 PaperStreet isn’t the first website designer and SEO services provider that was started by lawyers and that focuses on lawyers.
 But that doesn’t mean you should ignore it.
-It knows best practices for a whole host of lawyer-specific issues, including options for attorney bios, practice area listings, attorney listings, and blog integration, among others.
-The company has built websites for lawyers in nearly every practice area, and it uses real live lawyers to write your content if you engage PaperStreet for that service.
-And you can trust that it is familiar with your ethical obligations in the digital marketing and advertising space.
+It knows best practices for a whole host of lawyer-specific issues.
+This includes options for attorney bios, practice area listings, attorney listings, and blog integration.
+The company has built websites for lawyers in nearly every practice area, and it uses real, live lawyers to write your content.
+Importantly, you can trust that it is familiar with your ethical obligations in the digital marketing and advertising space.

 PaperStreet has made some effort to make pricing at least a bit more transparent.
 It offers four levels of service, called the Essentials, Plus, Custom, and Enterprise levels.
 As with most website designers and SEO services providers, PaperStreet doesn’t make pricing for its top service packages (Plus, Custom, and Enterprise) available on the website.
-But it does a solid job explaining the differentiators between the levels and encourages you to contact a sales representative for more accurate pricing for your specific custom job.
+But it does a solid job explaining the differentiators between the levels.
+Instead it encourages you to contact a sales representative for more accurate pricing related to your specific custom job.
 It will, as ever, depend on the size and scope of your project.

-A focus on education.
 PaperStreet believes that every firm should have a website that educates its current and potential clients with insightful, relevant, helpful articles.
-This is at the core of the inbound marketing philosophy and is rooted in a genuine goal of providing value first.
-PaperStreet boasts user-friendly site structures, a reliable hosting platform, copy written by attorney writers, and mobile-friendly, responsive websites that work on all kinds of devices.
-PaperStreet offers all of this in service of giving your potential client what they need from the moment they arrive on your site.
+This is at the core of the inbound marketing philosophy.
+And it’s rooted in a genuine goal of providing value first.
+PaperStreet boasts user-friendly site structures, a reliable hosting platform, copy written by attorney writers, and mobile-friendly, responsive websites.
+PaperStreet offers all of this in order to give your potential client what they need from the moment they arrive on your site.
 We like that.
 PaperStreet also works hard to help you express your competitive advantage quickly, cleverly, and in a useful way.